jundalisay/superblist/content/en/material/principles/intro/chapter-01.md

 ## The Asian Model

-Material Superphysics breaks through the limitations of Modern Physics by adding into it the proper metaphysics from the ancient Greeks, Indians, and Chinese who all follow a five-force or five-layer model:
+Material Superphysics breaks through the limitations of Modern Physics by adding into it the proper metaphysics from the ancient Greeks, Indians, and Chinese who all follow a five-force  model:

 Greeks (Timaeus) | Hindus | Chinese | Shape
 --- | --- | --- | --- | ---